Science experiments at home: 14 MythBuster activities you can do with your kids

 Helping kids find out what makes things tick can be one of the most fun parts of parenting.
-So the next time your child starts a conversation with "Did you ever wonder how ... ," it could be an opportunity for you to introduce the scientific method -- and get your hands dirty too.
+So the next time your child starts a conversation with "Did you ever wonder how ... ," it could be an opportunity for you to introduce the scientific method — and get your hands dirty with some activities, too.

+These are perfect for nannies and babysitters, too.
 Start with a question, ask the kids to come up with a hypothesis and then test it together.
-Here are 14 tests to get you started on your new mythbusting quest to uncover the truth with fun science experiments at home:
+Here are 14 tests to get you started on your new mythbusting quest to uncover the truth with fun science experiments at home.

 Check the label of a cereal like Total that contains 100 percent iron.
 Does the iron come from real iron?
 Try this project from Crafty This Crafty That to find out.
 Pulverize the cereal in a bag, add water and hold a strong magnet against the bag to see if any iron is lifted from the cereal.